stalyatech/upython-docs/stalya/tutorial/timer.rst

 The Timers
 ==========

-The stalya has 14 timers which each consist of an independent counter running at a user-defined frequency.
+The simpleRTK has 14 timers which each consist of an independent counter running at a user-defined frequency.
 They can be set up to run a function at specific intervals.
 The 14 timers are numbered 1 through 14, but 3 is reserved